How Long Does Valium Stay in Your System? Valium Half Life

 Blood Test

-Valium can be detected in the bloodstream for up to 48 hours after ingestion.
+In the bloodstream, Valium is usually detectable for up to 48 hours after use.

 saliva test icon to detect drug substance